All Episodes

-Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.
+Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 No supporting paperwork whatsoever.

-Rush is away attending a funeral, and he will return live for another week of excellence in broadcasting starting on Monday.
+Rush is away attending a funeral and he will return live for another week of excellence in broadcasting starting on Monday.

-The younger one is still at large and in a poignant touch uh fled in a car with a coexist bumper sticker.
+The younger one is still at large and in a poignant touch fled in a car with a coexist bumper sticker.

-Uh it you couldn't if if you were to put that in a movie, people would think it was too cute.
+If you were to put that in a movie, people would think it was too cute.

-Yes, it's a tea party guy, come on, it's gotta be, come on, it's gotta be.
+Come on, it's got to be, come on, it's got to be.

 It is being reported that the older one, Tamilan, flew in.